owin1022/Altek_ROS/README.md

-# ROS Wrapper for Intel&reg; RealSense&trade; Devices
+# ROS Wrapper for Altek AL6100 depth camera Devices
 These are packages for using  Altek AL6100 depth cameras with ROS.

 This version supports Kinetic, Melodic and Noetic distributions of various ubuntu version.